dat-ecosystem-archive/docs/papers/dat-paper.md

 BitTorrent implements a swarm based file sharing protocol for static datasets.
 Data is split into fixed sized chunks, hashed, and then that hash is used to discover peers that have the same data.
 An advantage of using BitTorrent for dataset transfers is that download bandwidth can be fully saturated.
 Since the file is split into pieces, and peers can efficiently discover which pieces each of the peers they are connected to have, it means one peer can download non-overlapping regions of the dataset from many peers at the same time in parallel, maximizing network throughput.

-Fixed sized chunking has drawbacks for data that changes (see LBFS above).
+Fixed sized chunking has drawbacks for data that changes.
 BitTorrent assumes all metadata will be transferred up front which makes it impractical for streaming or updating content.
 Most BitTorrent clients divide data into 1024 pieces meaning large datasets could have a very large chunk size which impacts random access performance (e.g. for streaming video).

 Another drawback of BitTorrent is due to the way clients advertise and discover other peers in absence of any protocol level privacy or trust.
 From a user privacy standpoint, BitTorrent leaks what users are accessing or attempting to access, and does not provide the same browsing privacy functions as systems like SSL.